pyragogy/pyragogy-handbook-n8n-workflow/ui/README.md

 ## Files

-* `simple-input-interface.html` – A complete web interface to submit new ideas to the workflow
+* `simple-input-interface.html` – A simple web interface to submit new ideas to the workflow

 ## How to Use